 Propelling sustainable growth beyond competition

-You not only want to be successful, but you should want to be successful for the long-run.
+You not only want to be successful today, but also in the long-run.
 While this may seem like an obvious goal, it’s not always so easy to get there.
 But a successful healthcare marketing strategy will take your long-term goal into account and provide sustainable growth that will launch you past your competition.

 There are two questions that every healthcare marketing leader should be able to definitively answer: